iffiX/RL4design/README.md

 ## Start training

+We have tested the program on NVIDIA 10 series (1080Ti), 30 series (RTX 3060) and 40 series (RTX4080, H100) GPUs.
+GPUs
+earlier than 10 series are not supported.
 To customize configurations for training, go to `config.py` under each experiment directory, then start training with following commands:

 ```bash